Hisma/productiv-ai-site/README.md

 ## License

-© 2025 ProductivAI.
+© 2025 ProductivAI by Richard Meyer.
 All rights reserved.